An Edible Mosaic™

 • Easy method.
 If you’ve ever roasted vegetables before, you already know the method.
 We aren’t reinventing the wheel here, we’re just making it taste better.

-The Best Roasted Duck Fat Potatoes Recipe
+Roasted Duck Fat Potatoes Recipe Ingredients and Substitutions

-crispy roasted duck fat potatoes ingredients
+duck fat potato recipe ingredients

 Step 1: Chop